Osprey Mutant 38L Review: 1 Year of Testing

 Yes, I could retain my 38L and move to carrying my rope on the outside of the pack (but I climb in a lot of dusty places and find a rope bag is invaluable).
 Yes, I could simply take the time to organize my gear better or coordinate with partners so I’m not carrying so much.
 But I’d rather just get a bigger bag and not have to fuss with either of those options.

 As I went to upgrade capacity, I did not opt for the big brother Osprey 52 for perhaps a silly reason—I like my outdoor gear to be bright and visible in the event I ever need rescue, and right now the Osprey 52 only comes in a drab grey.
-If it came in the same Mars/Orange colorway, I would snap the 52L version up.
+If it came in the same Mars/Orange colorway, I would snap the 52L version up (update: as of 2025, the Mutant 52 now comes in bright “Blue Flame.”)

 That said, the Osprey Mutant 38 is a pack I don’t hesitate to recommend.
 It has proven itself and has a permanent place in my gear arsenal and will always be a go to pack for me on days when I’m just headed to the local sport crag or a lighter alpine adventure.